+The Minimum Portfolio Rs.100 Million per Fund

+size for inclusion in the (which is also the

+composite is as follows: minimum regulatory

-For Portfolio/Fund Rs.100 Million per Fund (which is also the Minimum regulatory requirement to start a fund)
+For Portfolio/Fund requirement to start a

+fund)

 For SMA Rs.
-25 Million per Managed Account
+25 Million per Mana aged A ccount.